 At Connected Living Psychotherapy, I use evidence-based therapies proven to help with symptoms of anxiety, including Accelerated Experiential Dynamic Psychotherapy and Acceptance and Commitment Therapy (ACT).

-In therapy, we slow things down and gently explore what’s happening beneath the surface, helping you move out of racing thoughts and into a deeper awareness of your emotions and body.
+Together, we slow things down and gently explore what’s happening beneath the surface, helping you move out of racing thoughts and into a deeper awareness of your emotions and body.
 Emotions are our body and nervous system’s way of communicating important information.
 With an engaged, attuned therapist, you’re not left to navigate this alone.

 Take the First Step Toward Relief